itmi-id/metabase-migration/README.md

 `node app.js duplicate —-questionId=[question_id] --collectionId=[collection_id] -—name=[name] -—databaseId=[database_id]`

 `--name` is optional, if it's not provided it will use the same question name.

+## To Do

+- Duplicating or updating question between different metabase instance
+- Duplicationg or updating Dashboard